witch-team/circeemodel/README.md

 * **Macro definitions**: region selection (JPN only for now), SSP scenario, and definitions of sectors, materials, and lifestyles.
   * Users can select the region in `MODEL_selection.inc` (`@#define REGION`): Japan (JPN) is available now, with the EU27 and China coming soon.
   * Users can currently select SSP2, as the LIFE model is only calibrated on SSP2.
   * The parameters governing lifestyle changes are the "modifiers".
 A baseline run holds all modifiers at 0.
-This repository currently includes the **sufficiency** and **sharing** lifestyles; the **repair** lifestyle is available on demand (darius.corbier@cmcc.it) and will be released open-source by the end of the year.
+This repository currently includes the **sufficiency** and **sharing** lifestyles; the **repair** lifestyle is available on demand (darius.corbier@cmcc.it) and will be released by the end of the year.
 * **Endogenous variables (300+)**: firms' decisions (output, capital, labour, energy and material inputs); household variables by lifestyle (consumption, saving/investment, energy-using and other durable goods); government (budget, taxes, subsidies); international trade; material stocks and flows; waste flows; CO₂ emissions.
 * **Predetermined variables**: capital stocks, energy-using and other durable goods stocks, material stocks.
 * **Exogenous variables**: technological efficiencies, resource prices, fiscal policies.